BarbossHack/Signal-Desktop-Fedora/README.md

 I will try to keep this script up to date, but you can set the Signal-Desktop version in `SIGNAL_VERSION` file.

 It should be a valid `tag` from <https://github.com/signalapp/Signal-Desktop/tags>

+## Fedora version

+Current supported Fedora version is 36, but you can change the version in `FEDORA_VERSION` file.

 ## Credits